dougbtv/dougbtv.github.io/_posts/2017-02-22-multus-cni.markdown

 If you're itching to get to the "how to" skip down to the "Let's get started" section below.

 You'll notice that I refer to multus-cni interchangably through this article as "multus-cni" (the Git clone's name) or "Multus"; which I guess I inferred from their documentation which reads "MULTUS CNI Plugin".
 Their docs then describe that "Multus" is Latin -- and I looked it up myself and it generally translates to "many" or "numerous", and their documentation tends to hint at that it may be the root of the prefix "multi-" -- so I checked the etymology on [Merriam-Webster](https://www.merriam-webster.com/dictionary/multi-) and they're right -- it is indeed!

+What about the future?
+Some of this functionality may wind up in the core of CNI or maybe integrated into included plugins with k8s distributions.
+I recently was made aware of the [Kubernetes SIG Networking mailing list](https://docs.google.com/document/d/1TW3P4c8auWwYy-w_5afIPDcGNLK3LZf0m14943eVfVg/edit?ts=58877ea7) and I also saw there's a [spec/proposal for "k8s-multiple-networks"](https://docs.google.com/document/d/1TW3P4c8auWwYy-w_5afIPDcGNLK3LZf0m14943eVfVg/edit?ts=58877ea7) which mentions a number of NFV use cases.

 ## Taking a look at CNI